Housewarming Registry in Canada: What to Register for When You Move In

 What's the difference between a wedding registry and a housewarming registry price-wise in Canada?

-Housewarming registries emphasize lower-priced items.
-Aim for about 60% under $75 CAD, with fewer mid-range items and very few high-ticket pieces.
-This accommodates wider guest budgets and feels more gracious overall.
+Housewarming registries skew lower.
+Aim for about 60% of items under $75 CAD, a smaller selection between $75–$150 CAD, and very few high-ticket pieces.
+This accommodates a wider range of guest budgets and feels more gracious overall.

 Can I register for experiences or services as housewarming gifts in Canada?